FrankieLiuF/PyTorch_26Project/README.md

 python -c "from core.config import Config; print(Config.PROJECT_ROOT); print(Config.get_device())"
 ```

+The pipeline automatically selects a CUDA GPU when available and otherwise falls back to the CPU.
+CPU execution is supported, but the complete image-based experiments will take substantially longer.

 The local `TINTOlib/` directory is the transformation implementation used by the study.
 Do not install a different TINTOlib release over it.

 SuperTML requires the Arial font.
 It is normally available on Windows; Linux users may need to install Microsoft Core Fonts.